easynet-world/7159-easy-slack-mcp/README.md

 ---

-## ⚙️ Configuration
+## ⚙️ Advanced Configuration

 ### Environment Variables

-Create a `.env` file in your project directory:
+All configuration can be set via environment variables:

 ```bash
 # Required